Math is Fun

 divided into 3 groups

-But 7 cannot be divided up evenly:
+But 7 cannot be divided up exactly:

 And we give them names:

-So 6 is Composite, but 7 is Prime.
+So 6 is Composite, but 7 is Prime

 Not Into Groups of 1